symeondev/dPOS/README.md

 © 2019-2020 Simeonidis Dimitrios

-[To do] - Date: 17/06/2020
-- Add more options in statistics report (averages per order and per date, line count, group count, ...)
-- Pricelists per date and product

 ### 2.3.1 - Date: 08/07/2020
 Added feature:
 - Print client and/or advertisement and/or kitchen tickets choise